GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

   * Amazon Comprehend
   * Amazon API Gateway
   * AWS Lambda
 * AWS credentials.
-For more information on setting up your AWS credentials on your local machine see [here](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html).
+For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html) in AWS documentation.
 * Download and install the AWS CLI.
-For more information on installing the AWS CLI on your local machine see [here](https://aws.amazon.com/cli/).
+For more information about installing the AWS CLI on your local machine, see [About credential providers](https://aws.amazon.com/cli/) in the AWS documentation.
-* Install the Serverless framework on the machine you are going to run this deploy from.
+* Install the Serverless framework on the local machine that you are going to run the deployment.
 The documentation for downloading and installing the Serverless framework can be found here.
-* Install NodeJS on your machine if you do not already have it.
-For this blueprint, I used version 14.15.0.
-If you do not have NodeJS on your machine, I recommend using [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) to install Node.
+* [Install NodeJS](https://github.com/nvm-sh/nvm "Opens the NodeJS GitHub repository").
+This blueprint recommends NodeJS version 14.15.0.

 ## Implementation steps